-Twenty years of extensive studies show that social and emotional competences are essential skills for children's success.
-Emotional ABCs worked with psychologists, therapists, and educators to put together an emotional education program that allows you to give these skills directly to your child.
+Twenty years of extensive studies show that social and emotional competences are essential skills for children’s success.

 Zins, J. E., Weissberg, R. P., Wang, M. C., & Walberg, H. J. (Eds.).
 Building academic success on social and emotional learning: What does the research say?
 New York, NY: Teachers College Press.

 Payton, J. W., Weissberg, R. P., Durlak, J.A., Dymnicki, A.B., Taylor, R.D., Schellinger, K.B., & Pachan, M. The positive impact of social and emotional learning for kindergarten to eighth-grade students: Findings from three scientific reviews.
 Chicago, IL: Collaborative for Academic, Social, and Emotional Learning.

 Qualter, P., Whiteley, H.E., Hutchinson, J.M. and Pope, D.J.
 (2007) Supporting the Development of Emotional Intelligence Competencies to Ease the Transition from Primary to High School.
 Educa- tional Psychology in Practice, Vol. 23 (1). pp. 79–95.

 2. STUDIES SHOWING POSITIVE SOCIAL AND ACADEMIC OUTCOMES

 Mayer, J. D., Roberts, R. D. & Barsade, S. G (2008).
 Human Abilities: Emotional Intelligence.
 Annual Review of Psychology, 59: 507-36.

 Denham SA, Blair KA, DeMulder E, Levitas J, Sawyer K, Auerbach-Major S. 2003.
 Preschool emotional competence: pathway to social competence.
 Child Dev.
 74:238–56